Developer Information

 If you rather want to start your own project, maybe the Wishlist on the Mobian Wiki can be a source of inspiration.
 If that's not it, maybe go through related subreddits, or the PINE64 or Purism forums to find out what people are longing for.

-If you don't have a device, get in touch by commenting on the issue linked below:
+If you don't have a device, get in touch by opening an issue or sending an email to our discuss list: https://lists.sr.ht/~linuxphoneapps/linuxphoneapps.org-discuss

 1